Making your stories actionable using the INVEST six-step process.

-Over the last 10 years solving digital projects and services, user stories have become an integral part of the process I follow, to ensure organisations are user-centered and meet their and their users’ objectives.
+Over the last 10 years user stories have become an integral part of the research and design process I follow.
+They help organisations to be user-centered and meet their users’ objectives.

 User stories are simple statements that focus on what the user wants to achieve.
 They define the audience/situation, motivation and expectation that a person has, associated with a service or product.
 They’re brilliant because they help you to understand a user’s specific context, need and goal in one statement.
 Most importantly, user stories enable you to directly link user needs to solutions that you can design or build.